Table of contents

 PGP encryptionUnlike ProtonMail, both Skiff and Tutanota do not use PGP encryption.
 To read more about Skiff’s encryption check out Skiff’s white-paper here.
 To read more about Tutanota’s email encryption see their website here.PGP has largely fallen out of mainstream use and adoption; furthermore, it has some larger usability and complexity problems that have pushed most secure emails to employe methods that are simpler and more reliable.

 Security FeaturesSkiff Mail supports email security features such as two factor authentication, end-to-end encryption, priority customer support, client-side search, and spam and phishing detection software.
-Skiff also proxies remote content, such as all images, which could be used to track users and invade privacy.Tutanota supports two factor authentication and even comes with its very own encrypted calendar that can be used to plan your schedule and connect with your email.
+Skiff also proxies remote content, such as all images, which could be used to track users and invade privacy.Tutanota supports two factor authentication as well.
+Both services offer end-to-end encrypted calendars for managing your schedule.Both services also support hardware keys (like Yubikeys) for 2FA.

 Additional email functionalitySkiff Mail supports mail features such as schedule send, undo send, custom signatures, and even auto-reply.
 Skiff Mail also has mobile and desktop notifications as well as folder, label, and archive support for all users.
 Skiff also has a robust array of keyboard shortcuts that will be quite familiar to Gmail and Microsoft Outlook users.Tutanota supports custom signatures, auto-reply, mobile and desktop notifications, as well as folder and archive support.
 As a result, both email products maintain somewhat similar consumer functionality for organizing and managing your inbox, navigating through mail applications, and more.

 Email aliasesEmail aliases are email addresses that are associated with a single user's account, but are displayed to recipients as if they were coming from a different email address.
 This can be useful for a variety of reasons, such as creating a more professional-looking email address, or consolidating multiple email accounts into a single inbox.
 They can also be critical for preserving privacy or anonymity, as a recipient will not know which root email address was used to send email from an alias.
-For more on email aliases and privacy benefits, check out our blog on anonymous and secret emails.Skiff Mail currently lets users have 4 aliases per free account.
-Skiff Mail will soon introduce more aliases for Pro users in updated paid plans.
+For more on email aliases and privacy benefits, check out our blog on anonymous and secret emails.Skiff Mail currently lets users have 4 addresses per free account as well as access to the Quick Aliases email aliasing service.
 Tutanota currently lets free users have 1 alias and 5 aliases for every Pro account.If you’re looking for a great free email service that lets you maintain multiple aliases, you may want to try adding multiple to your Skiff account.
 Otherwise, if you’re set on a particular alias or custom domain, Tutanota’s alias limits should not impede your ability to use the service.

 VPNBoth Skiff Mail and Tutanota work with VPNs (Virtual Private Networks), so whether you are using a desktop browser, using your inbox inside an Android app, or composing emails on an iPhone, you will be able to access all your emails with a private network connection.
 By routing your internet traffic through a VPN server, your IP address and other personal information is hidden from view.
 This can help to keep your online activity private, and can also help to avoid online censorship.In this blog on securely navigating web services and communicating online, we outline more good practices for using VPNs, particularly when accessing sensitive accounts (bank accounts, medical providers, insurance information, or any corporate work).
 Regardless of the email provider you choose, we recommend also setting up a VPN to keep your IP address and other personal information private.